Snaacky/thewiki/docs/guides/playback.md

 To avoid judder, it is best to try and match your display's refresh rate with the content frame rate via the following methods:

 +++ High Refresh Rate
 Displays that run at 120Hz, 144Hz, 240Hz, or 360Hz will match with each frame, as they are all multiples of 24.
-Technically, they should be set at 119.88Hz, 143.86Hz, 239.76Hz, or 359.64Hz to perfectly match with the majority of content at 23.976 fps (24000/1001 fps).
+Technically, they should be set at 119.88Hz, 143.86Hz, 239.76Hz, or 359.64Hz to closely match with the majority of content at around 23.976 fps (24000/1001 fps).

 *144Hz displays will not display 30/60 fps content properly.
 Additionally, none of the above will handle 25 fps content correctly.*